-For an ESA request to be considered, residents must first submit documentation from a reliable third party to the Accessibility Services office as part of an accommodation request using this form.
+For an ESA request to be considered, residents must first submit documentation from a reliable third party to the Accessibility Services office.
 This documentation must be from a licensed mental health professional and attest to the above points.
 To ensure that documentation meets all requirements, we strongly recommend using the ESA Verification Form available on the Accessibility Services website.
-After the resident submits the request form and documentation, Accessibility Services will contact the resident to communicate approval, denial, or to discuss their request.
+After the resident submits documentation, Accessibility Services will contact the resident to discuss their request.